 Turkish courts are notorious for the way in which they persistently deny requests by human rights organisations to intervene on behalf of or in support of victims of discrimination.
 The most high-profile example of this phenomenon occurred in a criminal case against a number of police officers in Istanbul who were charged with the torture and murder of an African immigrant named Festus Okey, who was killed in police custody.
 Since the beginning of the case, the Progressive Lawyers Association (PLA) - as well as hundreds of individual lawyers - have unsuccessfully attempted to intervene in the case under Article 237(1) on behalf of the deceased victim, who is not represented in the case by a lawyer.
 However, on each occasion, the court has denied such requests on the ground that the PLA failed to demonstrate harm.
-On 13 December 2011, the lower court convicted one police officer and sentenced him to four years and two months' imprisonment.305 The Court of Cassation found the sentence to be too low and overturned the judgment, stating that the prosecutor should ask for 20 years' imprisonment.
-The case was reopened in June 2014 and, as of November 2020, the Court of First Instance for the first time allowed the relatives of the victim to intervene in criminal proceedings; however, the prosecution again demanded that he should be sentenced to between two and six years' imprisonment.306
+On 13 December 2011, the lower court convicted one police officer and sentenced him to four years and two months' imprisonment.346 The Court of Cassation found the sentence to be too low and overturned the judgment, stating that the prosecutor should ask for 20 years' imprisonment.
+The case was reopened in June 2014 and, as of November 2020, the Court of First Instance for the first time allowed the relatives of the victim to intervene in criminal proceedings; however, the prosecution again demanded that he should be sentenced to between two and six years' imprisonment.347 In the meantime, the Constitutional Court, upon the application of the sibling of the deceased, ruled that both procedural and material aspects of the right to life were violated.348 Following the judgment of the Constitutional Court, the first instance court found the defendant quilty and sentenced him to 16 years and eight months' imprisonment.
+However, the Court of Cassation, for the third time, quashed the judgment for imposition of a harsh sentence and remitted the case to the lower court.349 As of 1 January 2022, the case is open before the 21th Heavy Penal Court of Istanbul.

-LGBTI organisations have begun to use Article 237(1) as a way to get involved in criminal cases to act in support of victims of hate crime and honour killings.
-While in many cases the courts reject such requests, there have been a few instances in which courts have accepted requests for intervention from LGBTI organisations.
-In a decision on 26 March 2012, a court in Izmir granted a request from the Black Pink Triangle Izmir Association on Sexual Orientation and Sexual Identity Studies and Solidarity against Discrimination to intervene in a criminal case concerning the killing of a transgender woman.307 The court did not elaborate on the reasoning for this decision.
+LGBTI+ organisations have begun to use Article 237(1) as a way to get involved in criminal cases to act in support of victims of hate crime and honour killings.
+While in many cases the courts reject such requests, there have been a few instances in which courts have accepted requests for intervention from LGBTI+ organisations.
+In a decision on 26 March 2012, a court in Izmir granted a request from the Black Pink Triangle Izmir Association on Sexual Orientation and Sexual Identity Studies and Solidarity against Discrimination to intervene in a criminal case concerning the killing of a transgender woman.350 The court did not elaborate on the reasoning for this decision.
 The contradictory stance of lower courts continued in 2013.
-On 18 January 2013, a favourable decision was given by a criminal court in Diyarbakır, which accepted the request of the Social Policies, Gender Identity and Sexual Orientation Studies Association (Sosyal Poltikalar, Cinsiyet Kimliği v.
-Cinsel Yönelim Çalışmaları Derneği - SPoD), a national LGBTI organisation, to act on behalf of the victim in a case concerning a so-called 'honour killing'.
-However, the Court revoked its decision afterwards.308
+On 18 January 2013, a favourable decision was given by a criminal court in Diyarbakır, which accepted the request of the Social Policies, Gender Identity and Sexual Orientation Studies Association (SPoD), a national LGBTI+